 This is a big one for any patient with Hypothyroidism or Hashimoto’s.

-Low levels of Selenium may be responsible for REDUCED function of the medication that you are currently taking.
+Low levels of selenium may be responsible for the reduced function of the medication that you are currently taking.

-This is primarily because Selenium is required for optimal T4 to T3 conversion in the peripheral tissues, and without enough Selenium some things happen in the body that most Doctors will miss:
+This is primarily because selenium is required for optimal T4 to T3 conversion in the peripheral tissues (16), and without enough Selenium, some things happen in the body that most Doctors will miss: